djsilva99/heatrapy/README.md

 ### 🤝 Contributions

+Contributions of all kinds are welcome!

-Feel free to contribute to this project.
-You can find the development workflow [here](https://github.com/djsilva99/heatrapy/blob/master/CONTRIBUTING.md).
+Please see the development workflow [here](https://github.com/djsilva99/heatrapy/blob/master/CONTRIBUTING.md).

-Please acknowledge heatrapy if it contributes to a project that leads to a publication by citing <a href='https://www.sciencedirect.com/science/article/pii/S2352711018301298'>this paper</a>.
+If heatrapy contributes to research that leads to a publication, please cite <a href='https://www.sciencedirect.com/science/article/pii/S2352711018301298'>this paper</a>.

+⭐ If you find heatrapy useful, consider starring the repository to support the project.